A buyer persona shows a glimpse into a high-value audience. It’s a snapshot of your customer.

 Marketers have long relied on buyer personas to understand better their potential customers and how they can provide them with a better digital customer experience.
 There are several benefits to creating good buyer persona profiles, including:

-- Improved Customer Communication: The most significant benefit is that personas enable a business to clearly articulate its value proposition to its target audience.
+- Improved Customer Communication: The most significant benefit is that personas enable a business to articulate its value proposition to its target audience clearly.
 If done right, marketing and the sales team can identify customer pain points and create messaging that addresses those concerns.

 - Innovation & Product Development: The insights extracted from creating buyer personas can give product and R&D teams detailed documentation on new features or products they need to build.
 This approach can also help with decision-making and problem-solving across the business.